open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 <img src="https://user-images.githubusercontent.com/17425982/203778700-3165aa72-ecaf-40cc-b470-6911646e6046.jpg" width="800" alt="image"/>
 </div>

-(2) Use the ablationcam method to visualize the am map of the last output layer of the neck module
+(2) Use the AblationCAM method to visualize the am map of the last output layer of the neck module

 ```shell
 python demo/boxam_vis_demo.py \